Siwa Oasis Travel Guide: Egypt's Remote Berber Desert Town

 Nearby

 Most Siwa visits begin and end in Cairo, which is the natural departure and return point.
 Allow at least two to three days in Siwa; a rushed day trip is not practical given the distances involved.
+Some travellers combine Siwa with a coastal drive along the Mediterranean highway, including a stop at Marsa Matruh.

 Upcoming Events in Siwa